Back to project

 A personalized operational manual covering:

-- Specific use cases (adding venues with sub-spaces, articles with galleries, FAQ linking)
+• Specific use cases (adding a venue with sub-spaces, article with gallery, FAQ linking)

 Deliverable 2: Video Tutorial Academy

-A series of short tutorials (2 to 5 minutes) covering:
+A series of short tutorials (2 to 5 minutes) covering daily operations:

-- Publishing a press release with downloadable PDF
+• Publishing a press release with a downloadable PDF

 Deliverable 3: Post-launch Support

-Ongoing support to answer the team's questions, correct data entry errors during onboarding, monitor post-migration SEO performance, and validate CMS workflows in real conditions.
+Dedicated support to answer questions, correct data entry errors during onboarding, monitor post-migration SEO performance, and validate CMS workflows in real conditions.

-The objective was achieved when the marketing team could publish their own content, in French and English, with optimized SEO, without asking a single technical question.
+The mission was complete when the marketing team could publish their own content — in French and English, with optimized SEO — without asking a single technical question.

 Results

-- 21 CMS collections interconnected, forming a true content ecosystem
+• 21 interconnected CMS collections forming a sustainable, extensible content ecosystem

-- 7 domains consolidated under a single platform with preserved SEO post-migration
+• 7 domains consolidated under a single platform with no SEO authority loss

-- 2 languages (FR/EN) with complete SEO localization (meta, OG, content)
+• 2 languages (FR/EN) with fully independent SEO localization

 Ready to create your project?